isc-projects/kea/doc/sphinx/arm/classify.rst

    relay from which to extract the information, with a value of 0 indicating the relay closest to the DHCPv6 server.
 Negative values allow specifying relays counted from the DHCPv6 client, -1 indicating the relay closest to the client.
-In general, negative "nest" level is the same as the number of relays + "nest" level.
+In general, a negative "nest" level is the same as the number of relays + "nest" level.
 If the requested encapsulation doesn't exist, an empty string "" is returned.
 This expression is allowed in DHCPv6 only.